-Forcing himself to move, he opened his eyes and turned back to the car, its rear door hanging open, half-unhinged and wedged into a thick spruce bough, his hat sitting forlornly on the running board.
+Forcing himself to move, he opened his eyes and turned back to the Phaeton, its rear door hanging half-unhinged and wedged into a thick spruce bough, his hat sitting forlornly on the running board.
 Esme was still as stone on the stretcher in the backseat, oblivious to wind biting at the edges of the blanket half-covering her.
-The pain of being bitten apparently hadn't roused her the way it had Edward, but then, Carlisle reminded himself, she was much closer to death than he had been.
-He held his breath as he made his way back to the car through the small trail of destruction he'd created in running away from it.
+The pain of being bitten apparently hadn't roused her the way it had Edward, but then, Carlisle reminded himself, she was much closer to death than Edward had been.
+He held his breath as he made his way back to the car through the trail of destruction he'd created running away from it.

 It was with extreme caution that Carlisle threaded his arms and hands under her, fingertips probing lightly to detect internal injuries so he wouldn't make them worse as he picked her up.
-Her fragile warmth, so precious, was a calming reminder of everything that depended on his maintaining control.
+Esme's buried, fragile warmth, so precious, was a calming reminder of everything that depended on his maintaining control.

 "Hold on, darling girl," he whispered.
 "We're almost there."

 He didn't run at top speed at first, apprehensive about jarring her in any way - so many injuries, some he hadn't detected yet, to be sure.
-Soon enough he'd adjusted to how to keep her steady and ran as fast as he could; by then the house was only a few minutes away.
+The barely living woman he was holding onto might not be able to bear even one more hairline fracture.
+By the time he'd adjusted to how to keep her steady, the house was only a few minutes away.

 Perhaps if he did it again, tried to get it into her bloodstream from other places… did he have the strength?

-If only he could tell it was already working.
-Was she feeling it at all?
+If only he could tell if it was already working.

 Edward would know.

-Edward would be able to hear her thoughts.
-If she wasn't feeling the effects, then perhaps he'd try to deliver more venom-
+Edward would hear if she was feeling the effects; if she wasn't, then perhaps Carlisle would try to deliver more venom-